theostowell/tstowx.com/content/about/index.md

 This section, inspired by [Derek Sivers](https://nownownow.com/about), is a place for me to share what I'm doing at the moment:

+- The [PARAZETTEL Community](https://www.skool.com/parazettel-community-4498/about) is my newest branch of the productivity and personal knowledge management business.
+I built a vault for Obsidian but after a while realised a done-for-you solution was only a fraction of what I could provide, thus this new direction.
 - I’ve just finished building a brand new [Fundamentalised](https://wip.fundamentalised.com) site (this one) that I actually like and can use in the long term (unlike my last sites using beehiiv, Obsidian Publish, WordPress and Substack).
 It's largely inspired by Obsidian's CEO [Steph Ango](https://stephango.com) whose personal site is the main inspiration for many of the elements of this one.
 I’m still getting used to working in this new environment and I’m sure you’ll see a number of changes around the place as I make things better in the near future.
-- [PARAZETTEL](https://parazettel.com) is where I'm building a business around making a vault for Obsidian that people can download to learn to use Obsidian for themselves.
-It's a system that. combines Tiago Forte's PARA Method and Niklas Luhmann's Zettelkasten to make the most of both worlds.
-You can [sign up for an email intro](https://parazettel.com/signup) for free.
 - I take photos of wildlife, landscapes and more recently my close friend's basketball team.
 I travelled through Italy and Portugal last year and took photos there as well.
 You can check out more of my photo work by going to https://tstowphoto.com or following me [on Instagram](https://instagram.com/theostowell).

 Thanks for being here!